brovie96/vimrc/README.md

 will download vim-plug to the `.vim/autoload` folder) and run `:PlugInstall` so that vim-plug will download the plugins to the `.vim/plugged` folder.
-Remember to periodically run `:PlugUpdate` in Vim to make sure the plugins are up to date and to load new plugins if available.
+Remember to periodically run `:PlugUpdate` in Vim to make sure the plugins are up to date and to download new plugins if available.
 Also periodically run `:PlugClean` to remove downloaded plugins that are no longer being loaded.